The Complete Travel Guide to the Laugavegur Trail

 3. Laugavegur Trail folklore, history, and wildlife

 Iceland is home to a rich tapestry of folklore.
 From trolls to fairies, natural spirits to haunting ghosts in the smoky, volcanic ground, there are tales of all sorts.
 If you’re interested in that sort of thing then you won’t want to miss a stop at the folk museum and church at Keldur.
 They offer a glimpse at a traditional Icelandic turf house, once used by the heroic Oddi clan of Iceland around the 12th and 13th centuries.
-For more travel ideas in Iceland, check out my other recommendations for best places to visit blog.
+For more travel ideas, check out my other recommendations for best places to visit in Iceland blog.

 You might be surprised at the lack of wildlife you encounter on this trip.
 That’s actually part of the point.
 These are barren, inhospitable landscapes – think fire-blasted lava fields and snow-suffocated plains.
 They’re not the best places to go on safari, but they are sure to wow with their sheer ruggedness and raw beauty.
 (If you’re looking for wildlife, there are plenty of incredible hikes and stunning adventures such as Patagonia’s W Trek)